Is Awareness of Your Brand Helping You Close More Deals?

 Retargeting Ads

-Smart marketers use paid digital marketing efforts, including advertising retargeting.
+Smart marketers use paid digital marketing efforts, including advertising retargeting, to engage the customers interested in your brand who haven't quite converted yet.
 We touch on how LinkedIn is used for creating predictive audiences, so you can target the right audience with the right messages.

 07